Neuroplastic1/affirmationStationServer/README.md

 - Mongoose

 ## Planning and Building process
-I started building this server by laying out an approximately timed
+I started building this server by laying out an approximately timed planned for schemas and routes.
+I tested all schema and routes by CRUDing through the commandline terminal.

 # ERD